Data Protection Academy » Data Protection News » Italian data protection supervisory authority imposed 27.8 million fine

 In addition to the fine, the Italian data protection supervisory authority imposed 20 corrective measures on TIM, including both bans and injunctions.

-- In particular, the supervisory authority prohibited TIM from using the data of users for marketing purposes who had refused to give their consent to marketing calls, users included in the black lists and "non-customers".
+- In particular, the supervisory authority prohibited TIM from using the data of users who had refused to consent to marketing calls, blacklisted users and "non-customers" for marketing purposes.

-- The company is no longer allowed to use the customer data collected via the apps 'MyTim', 'TimPersonal' and 'TimSmartKid' for other purposes than the provision of the corresponding services.
+- The company is no longer permitted to use customer data collected via the 'MyTim', 'TimPersonal' and 'TimSmartKid' apps for purposes other than the provision of the corresponding services.

 - The orders issued by the Italian supervisory authority include an obligation for TIM to check the consistency of its black lists and to obtain the lists compiled by the call centres in time to update its own black lists.

-- TIM must rethink the "TimParty" scheme and allow customers to access discount systems and prize competitions without having to consent to marketing activities.
+- TIM needs to rethink the "TimParty" scheme and give customers access to discount schemes and competitions without them having to consent to marketing activities.

 - TIM must also review the processes for activating the apps, always indicate in clear and understandable language the processing activities they perform, the purposes and the corresponding processing mechanisms, and obtain valid consent.